Contact us about:

 Help with Your Question or Concern (Click for other languages)

-- Online – We encourage you to use our Online Intake Form.
-Someone will follow up with you within 3 business days to either provide information or schedule an appointment.
-Our online intake is available at all times, but someone will follow up during normal business hours (Monday-Friday, 8am – 5pm).
+- Online – We encourage you to use our new Online Intake Process.
+You will need to create an account with your name and a valid email address.
+After you create and account and complete the online intake process, someone will follow up with you as soon as possible to either provide information or schedule an appointment.
+Our online intake is available at all times, but someone will follow up during normal business hours (Monday-Friday, 8:00 am – 4:00 pm).

-- By Phone – If you need assistance completing the online intake form or prefer to talk to someone in person, please call us toll free at 1-866-297-2597 during our business hours of 8am – 5pm Monday to Friday.
+- By Phone – If you prefer to talk to someone in person, or need assistance completing the online intake process, please call us toll free at 1-866-297-2597 during our business hours of Monday-Friday, 8:00 am – 4:00 pm.
 Our staff can access phone interpretation for more than 150 languages.
+If you have trouble connecting on our toll-free line, you can also call 206-496-9368.

 We can also coach educators and community advocates on supporting students and resolving conflicts.
-Please email email@example.com for this assistance.
+Please email email@example.com or call 1-866-297-2597 for this assistance.
 One of our team members can often answer a question by email or with a short call.

 We welcome contact from families, students, educators, and other community stakeholders with concerns or questions.

 Our office works collaboratively, informally, confidentially, and impartially to help families and schools resolve conflicts.
 What should you know about us?
-This short document explains how we are Working With Families.
+This short document explains how we are Working With Families (Trabajando con familias en espanol).
 We encourage you to read it to understand what we can and cannot do to help.
 These documents explain how we can support educators and community professionals.

 - For educators (with examples): Working With Educators – With Examples